-1945: First church mortgage burned.
-Parish buys motion picture projector for entertainment.
-1947: Convent completed.
-1950: Rectory finished.
-Parish celebrates 25th Anniversary.
-1957: Growing school enrollment prompts additions to school.
-1961: Cornerstone laid for \$500,000 church at 13th Street and Bosart Avenue.
 1962: New church dedicated.
 Former church becomes school gymnasium.
 1966: Parish begins offering Sunday evening Mass.
 1974: Altar moved to central location in church; choir descends from loft to sing in former sanctuary.
 William O'Neill becomes school's first lay principal.
 1975: Parish celebrates Golden Anniversary.
 Pope Paul VI ordains parishioners James Farrell and Robert Gilday in historic Mass at St. Peter's Basilica.
 1989: Church renovated.
-1991: Social hall fixed up.
+1991: Social hall renovated.
 1993: Perpetual adoration chapel opens.
 1995: Parish begins school renovation.
 Pastor Robert Borchertmeyer dies in traffic accident.
 1996: Fr.
 Kilian Kerwin appointed pastor.
 1998: The Rev. Vincent P. Lampert becomes pastor.
-2000: Parish celebrates 75th Anniversarv.
+2000: Parish celebrates 75th Anniversary.
 2003: The Rev. Robert Gilday is appointed pastor.
 2006: Sanctuary renovation, new choir seating, new altar and new alter furnishings.
 2007: Archbishop Daniel M. Buechlein celebrates Mass to dedicate the altar.
 2008: Exterior bricks on church restored with \$425,000 from Legacy of Hope.
 2009: Bosart Street school entrance renovated to match original look.
 New windows installed for area behind the choir.

-Pastoral Council.
-"At the time, we were kind of groping for a way of understanding what the needs of the parish were and pulling together a game plan.
-If people are going to leave the area, we can't stop that, but we'd like for them to say, 'I'd still like to go to Little Flower and make that my parish home.""
+2013: Little Flower begins offering Christ Renews His Parish faith sharing program, helping dozens of women and men in the parish become more comfortable with Scripture, prayer, and evangelization.
+2014: Archbishop Tobin closes Holy Cross and St. Bernadette parishes and creates an Eastside Catholic Community partnership consisting of Holy Spirit, Little Flower, and Our Lady of Lourdes to work together to enhance ministry on the East Side ...
+2015: Parishioners pledge \$930,00 to install a new HVAC system in the school and undertake other major school and undertake other major upgrades to the campus.
+Father Bob Gilday celebrates his 40th year as a priest.
+Miss Teresa Eckrich retires after 35 years overseeing Little Flower's highly regarded music ministry. can't stop that, but we'd like for them to say, 'I'd still like to go to Little Flower and make that my parish home.'"